Skip to main content

 A plate of two curries: the palak paneer in the foreground and a lime dal with lemon and lentils in the background on the left.

 Paneer can now be found in the chilled section of any well-stocked supermarket.
 However, it can sometimes be quite firm on the block.
-A little trick can help: if you dice the paneer, put it in a bowl, pour boiling water over it and wait for 10-15 minutes, the cheese will soften and become better.
+A little trick can help: if you dice the paneer, put it in a bowl, pour boiling water over it, and wait for 10-15 minutes, the cheese will soften and become better.

 If you don’t want rice as a side dish, you can substitute naan, an Indian flatbread.

 This recipe is based on one in India - The World Vegetarian by Roopa Gulati (publisher’s website).
-Anyone interested in Indian cuisine will find not only great curries in this cookbook, but also an explanation of basic techniques and a separate chapter on Indian breads and savouries.
+Anyone interested in Indian cuisine will find not only great curries in this cookbook, but also an explanation of basic techniques and a separate chapter on Indian breads and savories.

 Recipe #